MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/defining-your-data-model.md

 ---
 # Defining your data model (Experimental)

+> [!WARNING]
+> The Semantic Kernel Vector Store functionality is experimental, still in development and is subject to change.

 ## Overview

 The Semantic Kernel Vector Store connectors use a model first approach to interacting with databases.